akaiwinn/Data-Analysis/README.md

-## This repository contains the final report for the Data Mining course.
+## This repository contains the final report for the Data Mining course (IS252.O21) in UIT.
 The report explores various data mining techniques, including preprocessing, classification, clustering, and association rule mining.

 ## Summary
 - The study focuses on the application of data mining methods in real-world scenarios.
 It covers: